RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 3.md

 Fumbling with the half broken umbrella to close it, resorting to taking off her rain jacket and jamming the umbrella inside the sleeve to keep it closed.
 She turned back to Trouble, who's face was an unreadable mask, and guestured for them to come inside.
 Once they got in front of her, Brun placed a hand on the middle of their back to lead them into the main room.

 "This is the combination kitchen, dining, lounge and book nook room."
 She pointed to each section in turn, but it was mostly just an island bench seperating the kitchen from the lounge and comfortable chair that sat at the other end of the room.
 "And those doors lead to the laundry, that to the combination shower and toilet, and that one to my bed."
+She pointed each of to the three doors that lead out of the main room in turn.

 Finished with the tour, Brun lead Trouble to the chair flanked by floor to ceiling bookshelves.